alephcloud/hs-configuration-tools/README.md

 :    prints the version of the application and exits.

 `--info, -i`
-:   prints a short info message for the application and exit.
+:   prints a short info message for the application and exits.

 `--long-info`
 :   print a detailed info message for the application and exits.